marijnh/Eloquent-JavaScript/03_functions.md

 {{id power}}
 {{index "optional argument", "default value", parameter, "= operator"}}

-Often, when a function allows you to omit some arguments, those will get default values when not given.
 If you write an `=` operator after a parameter, followed by an expression, the value of that expression will replace the argument when it is not given.

 {{index "power example"}}

 For example, this version of `power` makes its second argument optional.
-If you don't provide it, it will default to two, and the function will behave like `square`.
+If you don't provide it or pass the value `undefined`, it will default to two, and the function will behave like `square`.

 ```{test: wrap}